ignite/cli/docs/guide/token_factory.md

 ### Client

-`x/tokenfactory/client/cli/tx_denom.go`
+Application logic for the client is in the `x/tokenfactory/client/cli/tx_denom.go` file.

+For the  `CmdCreateDenom()` message:

-Change the number of args to 7 from 8 in `CmdCreateDenom()`and remove references to the supply argument, reordering args accordingly.
-Also change the usage descriptions.
+- Change the number of args to 7 from 8 in
+- Remove references to the supply argument
+- Reorder the args accordingly
+- Change the usage descriptions

+The changes look like:

 ```go
 func CmdCreateDenom() *cobra.Command {